 - Another Australian study in 2012 found that the NSW Housing and Accommodation Support Initiative (HASI), providing supported housing for people with a mental health diagnosis, was associated with a 24 per cent decrease in mental health inpatient hospital admissions, resulting in hospital costs avoided of $27,917 per person per year.

-- Analysis of a pilot project called MISHA, operated in NSW by Mission Australia and providing supported accommodation for a group of formerly homeless men, found it had led to cost savings in the health, justice and welfare systems together of just over $9,000 a year (in 2010 dollars, equivalent to over $10,000 in current dollars).
+- Analysis of a pilot project called MISHA, operated in NSW by Mission Australia and providing supported accommodation for a group of formerly homeless men, found it had led to cost savings in the health, justice and welfare systems together of just over $9,000 per person per year (in 2010 dollars, equivalent to over $10,000 in current dollars).

 Every program to help remedy homelessness is specific to its situation and client group: therefore, cost savings identified in programs which have been studied should be seen as suggesting, rather than reliably predicting, savings that might be obtained through programs in different situations.